brev-dev/another_esp8266_sensor_board/README.md

 The battery is used in conjunction with a copy of the common 3-chip TP4056-based module for charging.
 There’s a switch provided if you’re not using a battery and therefore want to bypass this circuitry.
 The module includes protection for overcharge, over-discharge, overcurrent and short-circuit.
 Note that the overcurrent and short-circuit protection is bypassed for the rest of the board (not the battery) when USB is connected, and the power-sharing circuit is therefore active.
 The standard charging module doesn’t include battery-polarity protection, so I’ve also added that.

+#### Random observations
+- The FS8205 dual MOSFET chip comes in two pachage sizes.
+I chose the (slightly less common) SOT-23-6 variant because it's easier to hand-solder.
+- As my 3-chip TP4056 charger footprint remains consistent with the widely-available modules, of you have one of those handy, you can piggy-back it, rather than adding components directly to the board.

 ### LDO regulator

 There’s a dizzying range of possible LDO ICs to choose from.
 I settled on the XC6203P332PR due to its relatively high current output, and low dropout voltage.
 Board V4 had footprints for two alternative regulators, which I was planning to test for stability; with the other layout changes I made above, these weren’t needed.